RyanCPeters/Winter_2017/343_data-structures_n_algos/ass2_BST_Program/BST/ReadMe.md

 Canvas will automatically rename your zip file ass2-2.zip, ass2-3.zip, etc depending on how many times you submit it. *This is fine*.
 Do not change your zip file name.
 ```

+---
+---
 ## Grading Rubric

-I will run automated tests on Wednesday 10pm and Friday 10pm.
+Pisan will run automated tests on Wednesday 10pm and Friday 10pm.
 If you submit your assignment before that you will get an email from "JollyFeedback" The tests are not exhaustive, but should help you.

 Multiple criteria. -5 for partially correct, -10 for not working or missing
 ```